 I always thought that buying a house would be my catalyst for buying grownup furnishings.
 Quality kitchenware, a lounge set that cost more than $10 … and a new bed.
 (Everything else – the aesthetic stuff – I could take or leave.)

 See, our old bed was actually a secondhand bed.
 I bought it back in 2006, when I thought I would only need it for a few months.
 The plan was to move into the student dorms when I started uni in 2007, which would be fully furnished.
 But then I changed my mind, stayed in the suburbs, and kept that old bed.
 Fast forward to the current day, and I’ve had that bed for seven years … and I’m not sure how old it was before that.
-(For what it’s worth, it’s a Sealy, which is about as good as it gets brand-wise.)
+(For what it’s worth, it’s a Sealy, which is about as good as it gets brand-wise.) what I am now sure about is that I need to go online to Buy Direct Online and get a new bed.

 After six months in a garage, that old bed wasn’t really in the best shape.
 Rather than waiting until we buy a house, it seemed like a good time to replace it.
 Plus, my mother had given me $2000 just before we left (ostensibly a wedding present – she told me to spend it on a new bed).